rM-self-serve/neofetch-rM/README.md

 ## neofetch-rM Tweaks

 - Codex Linux with ascii art of rM
+- Xochitl software version
 - Tweak config default to show /home when displaying disk
 - Tweak shell function to show bash version
 - Tweak battery function to report on any power supply in /sys/class/power_supply/